yashkarbhari/Revise-Net/README.md

 # Revise-Net: Exploiting Reverse Attention Mechanism For Salient Object Detection

-This is the official implementation of the paper Revise-Net:
+This is the official implementation of the paper Revise-Net: Exploiting Reverse Attention Mechanism for Salient Object Detection

 ## Usage